 - Many of these methods are extremely reliable, so you probably don’t need to worry about being pregnant if you’re using them correctly… But if you’re concerned, you can always take a pregnancy test.

-Women who use the Mirena intrauterine device or the Depo-Provera shot are most likely to experience lighter and less frequent periods.
-Some women who use the implant Implanon may also have lighter periods or no period.
-It’s also okay to use the pill or NuvaRing continuously—just skip the week of sugar pills or the week with no ring and start on the next pack or ring.
+Women who use the Mirena IUD or the shot are most likely to experience lighter and less frequent periods.
+Some women who use the implant or the Skyla IUD may also have lighter periods or no period.
+It’s also okay to use the pill or the ring continuously.
 With any of these methods you may occasionally get some breakthrough spotting.
 If your periods are heavy, painful, or particularly annoying, the trade off might be worth it!

 Is it ok to use Ortho Evra continuously, or is this unsafe?